BrianAronson/birankr/README.md

+# BiRank R and Python package

+Bipartite (two-mode) networks are ubiquitous.
+When calculating node centrality measures in bipartite networks, a common approach is to apply PageRank on the one-mode projection of the network.
+However, the projection can cause information loss and distort the network topology.
+For better node ranking on bipartite networks, it is preferable to use a ranking algorithm that fully accounts for the topology of both modes of the network.

+We present the BiRank package, which implements bipartite ranking algorithms HITS, CoHITS, BGRM, and Birank.
+BiRank provides convenience options for incorporating node-level weights into rank estimations, allowing maximum flexibility for different purpose.
+It can efficiently handle networks with millions of nodes on a single midrange server.
+Both R and Python versions.

-﻿# birankr
+## R version: birankr

-## Overview
+### Overview
 [Cran package](https://cran.r-project.org/web/packages/birankr/index.html) with highly efficient functions for estimating various rank (centrality) measures of nodes in bipartite graphs (two-mode networks) including HITS, CoHITS, BGRM, and Birank.
 Also provides easy-to-use tools for incorporating or removing edge-weights during rank estimation, projecting two-mode graphs to one-mode, efficiently estimating PageRank in one-mode graphs, and for converting edgelists and matrices to sparseMatrix format.
 Best of all, the package's rank estimators can work directly with common formats of network data including edgelists (class `data.frame`, `data.table`, or `tbl_df`) and adjacency matrices (class `matrix` or `dgCMatrix`).

-## Background
-When ranking nodes in bipartite networks, it is very common for individuals to estimate pagerank on a one-mode projection of the mode they are concerned with.
-However, a one-mode projection of a network often loses a great deal of relevant topological information about the network and therefore tends to estimate less accurate node ranks.
-To estimate node ranks on bipartite networks more accurately, it is preferable to use a ranking algorithm that fully accounts for the topology of both modes of the network, such as HITS, CoHITS, BGRM, and Birank.

-This package provides easy to use functions for implementing these bipartite ranking algorithms.
-Moreover, the package provides convenience options for incorporating node-level weights into rank estimations.
-To date, no other package provides easy to use functions for estimating node ranks with these algorithms, nor (in the case of HITS) as scalable as this package.
-For example, midrange computers can typically estimate ranks for networks containing a million nodes in less than a minute.

-## Installation
+### Installation

 This package can be directly installed via CRAN with `install.packages("birankr")`.
 Alternatively, newest versions of this package can be installed with `devtools::install_github("BrianAronson/birankr")`

-## Example
+### Example
 Let's pretend we have a dataset (`df`) containing patient-provider ties (`patient_id` and `provider_id`) among providers that have ever prescribed an opioid:

     df <- data.frame(